chest3rr/LeakPy/README.md

 # LeakPy
-Python script to use Leakcheck.io API
+This script uses leakcheck.io API to search for leaked credentials